nazilagundogdu/LLM_Intelligent_Document_QA_System/README.md

 ---
 ### Python Script

+**Script 1:** `parse.py` makes an API call to [arXiv.org](arXiv.org) that pulls metadata for 1000 papers on "Alzheimer"

-A minimal, interactive Python script to test the QA system in the terminal via: `python alzheimer_pipeline_a.py`.
+**Script 2:** A minimal, interactive Python script to test the QA system in the terminal via: `python alzheimer_pipeline_a.py`.
 This would require a local `json` file.
 It could be the file obtained via API call or a random `json` file on your laptop.
 The file used in the script is `entry.json`, available on the current repo.